Requirements to Attend

 If you have been away from Peninsula College, not enrolling in classes for 4 quarters (including Summer), you will need to reapply.
 Reapplying includes:

-• Filling out an abbreviated reapplication form online, stating the quarter you wish to return
+• Completing the readmit application online, stating the quarter you wish to return

 • Submit any transcripts or test scores for any classes you have taken at another institution while away